The Key to the Rabbit Target | Shotgun Tips with Gil Ash

 Frequently Asked Questions

-For rabbit targets within 25 yards, aim directly at them.
-For targets that are further away, beyond 25 yards, you should aim just slightly in front of the target to compensate for its perceived speed.
+Gil Ash advises that for rabbit targets within 25 yards, you should aim directly at them.
+For targets beyond 25 yards, you need to lead them slightly by positioning your shotgun just in front of the target's path.

 More Training & Techniques Videos You Might Like